Minoru/bmk2txt/README.markdown

-bmk2txt is a converter from CoolReader's bookmark files to simple text files
+bmk2txt is a converter from CoolReader's bookmark files to plain text files

 (I avoid saying "plain text" because bookmark files *are* in fact plain text.)